NeneWang/smoothdocs/docs/resources/core-questions.md

 :::info
-So you didn't have any time to prepare and your interview is in a few seconds... don't worry we got you covered, just g over this questions
+So you didn't have any time to prepare and your interview is in a few minutes... don't worry we got you covered, just go over this **CORE questions**

 :::